When Machine Learning Tells the Wrong Story

 However, caches, like your Wi-Fi router, are shared resources, and they are generally very small.
 If RAM is a library that holds hundreds of thousands of books, the CPU cache might be a single bookshelf by the front door with a few of the most popular titles.
 When someone requests a book, if it’s on that bookshelf, they will get their book almost instantly.
 If not, they can go look for it in the library, but it will take much longer.
 The problem here is that your bookshelf will inevitably fill up, because it holds a fraction of the contents of the library.
 If you have two programs running on your computer, they will need to share the same CPU cache, which is also being used by your operating system and whatever other applications you have open at the time.

-Now, If you think about it, when you open any website, perhaps you’ve opened jackcook.com, it will load in basically the same way every time.
+Now if you think about it, when you open any website, perhaps you’ve opened jackcook.com, it will load in basically the same way every time.
 It will reference the same scripts, images, and stylesheets, and it will render the same content on the page.
 And in theory, this should translate to very similar cache activity each time the website loads.
 This is where website fingerprinting comes in.
 To try to take advantage of this CPU-cache side channel, Shusterman et al. designed an attacker that worked as follows:

 1. Allocate an array that’s the same size as the CPU cache3 and fill it with ones.